Updated June 6, 2023

 Different Ways to Communicate Effectively in the Workplace

-The different methods of communication commonly used in a workplace are –
+The different methods of communication commonly used in a workplace are:

 1. Verbal Communication

 Storytelling is a form of verbal communication that is effective.
-A vital organizational function is served by it as it helps in the construction of common meanings for the individuals in the organization.
-Stories assist in clarifying key values and also help in demonstrating the way things are.
+A vital organizational function is served by it as it helps in the construction of shared meanings for the individuals in the organization.
+Stories assist in clarifying fundamental values and also help in demonstrating the way things are.
 The story’s tone, strength, and frequency relate to higher organizational commitment.
 The quality of stories that entrepreneurs tell is related to the capability of securing capital for their organizations.
 Stories can help to reinforce as well as perpetuate the culture of an organization.